bookingactivities/booking-activities/readme.txt

 == Upgrade Notice ==

-= 1.8.10 =
+= 1.9.0 =
 Major changes in code:
 * If you have purchased add-ons, you need to update them too.
 * If you have custom code, you probably need to adapt it.
-No support will be provided for your custom code.
+No support can be provided for your custom code.

 = 1.1.0 =
 Major update with breaking changes.
 To be safe, make a backup of your database.